Table of Contents

 Steel C-channels are simple in shape but precise in purpose.
 Each section comes with three key dimensions — and if you’re ordering by weight or cutting to spec, you need to know exactly what they mean.

-• 50 mm is the flange width (horizontal edges)
+- 50 mm is the flange width (the horizontal edges)

-• 5 mm is the web thickness (the flat center)
+- 5 mm is the thickness of the channel section

 In India, these are commonly sold as ISMC sections — short for Indian Standard Medium Channel.
-ISMC 75, ISMC 100, ISMC 125 — the number refers to the depth in millimetres.
+In designations such as ISMC 75, ISMC 100, and ISMC 125, the number generally refers to the nominal depth of the channel in millimetres.

 If you’re buying in bulk or cutting for fabrication:

-• Check the full size (not just ISMC label)
+- Check the full C channel size and dimensions (not just the ISMC label)

 Because when a channel is even a few kilos heavier than expected, that’s money — or worse, a design misfit — on your hands.

 When you’re working with steel, weight isn’t a guess — it’s a number you check before the truck leaves the yard.
-If you’re ordering mild steel C-channels, calculating weight is straight math.
-No software needed.
+If you’re ordering mild steel C-channels, calculating MS C channel weight is straightforward once you know the section dimensions and steel density.
+The most accurate approach is to calculate the cross-sectional area of the channel and multiply it by its length and density.

 Formula:

-Weight per metre = Width × Height × Thickness × Density
+Weight per metre = Cross-sectional area × Density

 Example: